imazen/imageflow-web/_pages/kickstarter.md

 Nov 2017

 #### $999 or more
-*limited supply available
+*limited supply available!

 > Kickstarter Exclusive!
 >
-> Enterprise-wide, unlimited domain license to libimageflow and imageflow-server.
+> Enterprise-wide, unlimited domain, lifetime license to libimageflow and imageflow-server.
 > Any and all future releases included!
 >
 > No version or domain count restriction.
 OEM/SaaS license not included.
 Not available after Kickstarter ends.